 "If countries are going to be truly committed to net zero, it is important that the Scope 3 Emissions are part of the discussions.
 The problem is that most of the net zero commitments are insufficient as they only cover Scope 1 and Scope 2, leaving out the third, which is biggest and the most challenging part."

-Daxita Rajcoomar Chief Sustainability Officer ENGIE GCC countries have the reputation of getting things done Saudi Arabia has been transparent when it says that fossil fuels will still be part of its diversified fuel base, yet it has made these ambitious commitments.
+Daxita Rajcoomar Chief Sustainability Officer ENGIE

+GCC countries have the reputation of getting things done

+Saudi Arabia has been transparent when it says that fossil fuels will still be part of its diversified fuel base, yet it has made these ambitious commitments.
 It is clear though that despite these huge ambitions, we have seen in the region especially in the UAE and Saudi Arabia, that when they announce bold statements, they are committed to achieving it and it eventually gets done.
 Roadmaps and strategies have started happening in the background as we see in KSA some pilot projects such as NEOM and the Saudi Green Initiative, which has already achieved the planting of 10 million trees.
 In the coming COP27 and COP 28 where we would need to do the global stock take, I believe we will see a lot of materialized pilot solutions already in play.

 Saudi Arabia will have to maintain balance and address scope 3 emissions If countries are going to be truly committed to net zero, it is important that the Scope 3 Emissions are part of the discussions.
 The problem is that most of the net zero commitments are insufficient as they only cover Scope 1 and Scope 2, leaving out the third, which is the biggest and the most challenging part.

 This is the same case with Saudi Arabia which made a net zero commitment by 2060.
 They still want to be an oil producer and that is understandable.
 However, it is the largest element of the whole circular carbon economy.
-It envisages mitigation in the form of reducing and recycling in various innovative ways or reusing that whole $CO_2$ through carbon capture technologies while still being able to produce oil.
+It envisages mitigation in the form of reducing and recycling in various innovative ways or reusing that whole CO2 through carbon capture technologies while still being able to produce oil.
 The biggest challenge for Saudi Arabia will be to maintain balance.
 This will become part of the conversations in the upcoming COPs.
 It is crucial to understand what are strategic methodologies that can ensure an efficient and effective circular carbon economy.

 "At the end of the day, it's our future, we're fighting for our future, for our children, for our grandchildren.
 We're fighting because we really want to make a change."
-Lydia Sanz Lozano Masdar Future Sustainability Leader IRENA Youth Representative

-Youth Participation in ongoing sustainability forums I think COP27 and COP28 really should be an opportunity to bring to light these issues and more importantly solutions.
-These are large scale events that bring together countries, puts them all at a table and forces them to listen to each other to collaborate and think of proactive solutions that can be in place.
-I think that some of the things that we really must utilize moving forward is how can we really maximize the potential that these events can have and how can we really promote meaningful youth engagement?
+Lydia Sanz Lozano Masdar Future Sustainability Leader IRENA Youth Representative that some of the things that we really must utilize moving forward is how can we really maximize the potential that these events can have and how can we really promote meaningful youth engagement?
 How can we really have young people sat at a table being listened to, and their ideas put forth to make proactive change in policies?
 I think that needs to shift.
 We've taken steps forward in that young people speak up and we're listened to, but we really must strive for that.
-With the conversations that I've been having about COP28, I think that something that the UAE is really focusing on is how can young people be brought to this event?
+With the conversations that I've been having about COP 28, I think that something that the UAE is really focusing on is how can young people be brought to this event?
 How can they be active participants and active stakeholders?
 At the end of the day, it's our future, we're fighting to see our future.
-Target goals are not the end of change These targets that have been set, 2050, that's the start of the target.
-It's not that we get there, and we don't do anything else.
-It should be how do we get there?
-How do we trial a test run within these periods?
-How do we overcome the challenges that we face and the obstacles that could happen within this period?
-And then when we get to that target date, it's important that we look back and realize how much progress we have made and consider how to go further?